See our Stay Informed Guide (PDF).

 Show All Answers

 The answer is probably "yes."
 It may be a building permit for new structures or additions, a miscellaneous permit for a shed, a special use permit for a satellite dish, a driveway permit, a fence permit, a sign permit or a grading permit.
-Find information about when permits are needed on the Permits page.
+Find information about when permits are needed on the Types of Permits page.

 Learn more about checking that you have a legal parcel (PDF).